Tuesday, March 27, 2012

 Talk to your boss, about developing an ergonomic work station.
 This can help to relieve pain and fatigue by making it easier for you to be at your workstation.
 Having a company that's willing to allow a flexible work schedule and flexible use of leave time can be extremely helpful for days and times that you feel especially tired or weak.
 Reducing or eliminating the amount of physical exertion you have to do at work, is also especially helpful for days you're tired and/or weak.

 If you suffer from migraine headaches, talk to your boss about providing air purification devices, and eliminating flourescent lighting and providing task lighting.
 Again, a flexible work schedule that allows you to work from home is especially helpful on days you're suffering from a migraine or a sleepless night.
 Many of the other suggestions above, also will be helpful on these days.

-I know that even with the best of accomodations and the most understanding boss in the world, there still may be days that you just feel it's impossible to go into work.
+I know that even with the best of accommodations and the most understanding boss in the world, there still may be days that you just feel it's impossible to go into work.
 I completely understand that.
 As a matter of fact, I've been in such a pain flare for months now, that I'm sure if I worked outside the home I'd have been fired by now.
 All a person can do, is to try and do their best.
 This is one of the reasons why awareness of fibromyalgia is so important.
-If people doesn't really know what it is, then how can we expect them to really understand.
-Awareness and advocacy of fibromyalgia and all of the other chronic pain and invisible illness' will be a passion of mine, until the day I die.
+If people do not really know what it is, then how can we expect them to really understand.
+Awareness and advocacy of fibromyalgia and all of the other chronic pain and invisible illnesses will be a passion of mine, until the day I die.
 I'll do everything I can to get the word out there.
 To try and make people understand that this is a "real" syndrome.
 The pain is real, and so are the ramifications.